 It was an amazing month by all accounts, well beyond just the phenomenal opportunity to engage directly with the language and culture of France.
 And I returned the following year for a full semester in France, Dijon to be specific.
 But it was a quick hour-plus train ride up to Paris and we continued the tradition of pilgrimages to la Huchette and eating our fill.
 One of the lingering impacts of those experiences is my love of couscous.
 Back on campus in Tacoma, couscous was a favorite dinner-party motif.
 Shy of resources for entertaining, we laid tablecloths on the living room floor and sat to eat.
 We tossed colorful scarves over the lamp shades for a bit of ambiance.
 We tried to find wine that most closely approximated the Sidi Brahim of which we had drunk so much in Paris!

 That Paris initiation prompted one of the first “serious” cookbooks I added to my collection a couple years after that trip.
 My sister gave me a (signed!) copy of Paula Wolfert’s seminal Couscous and Other Good Food from Morocco, originally published in 1973 I think it was.
-She’d been along for a visit during my semester abroad and we’d shared a couple or more dinners in those cramped, busy, sometimes cave-like couscous spots.
+My sister came to France for a visit during my semester abroad and we’d shared a couple or more dinners in those cramped, busy, sometimes cave-like couscous spots.
 She knew; she’d been there!

 Nearly thirty years after that first Paris trip (wow, seriously? heavens….), I still have yet to set foot in Morocco.
 But I’ve had that cookbook as a touchstone all these years.
 And looked to Paula Wolfert as an inspiration and guide in delving into that deliciously foreign cuisine.
 Those couscous dinners continued well after graduation, the quality of the wine slowly improved, and eventually we got to sit around a real dining room table.
 And I expanded my repertoire beyond couscous as well!
 Not sure what year the dinner menu above dates to but it’s just one example.